-- 1.7 The purpose of the Report is to determine whether the policies and proposals set out in the plan are likely to have a significant effect on European sites, and whether in the light of available avoidance and mitigation measures, an Appropriate Assessment (AA) is necessary.
-Following this introductory section the report is organised into three further sections: - Section 2 summarises the requirement for HRA and the background to the preferred strategy. - Section 3 outlines the Screening process and the findings of the screening assessment. - Section 4 summarises the findings of the HRA and sets out the next steps, including consultation arrangements.
+- 1.8 The purpose of the Report is to determine whether the policies and proposals set out in the JLDP are likely to have a significant effect on European sites, either alone or in-combination with other plans or projects and whether in the light of available avoidance and mitigation measures, an Appropriate Assessment (AA) is necessary.
+Following this introductory section the report is organised into three further sections: - Section 2 summarises the requirements and approach for the HRA of the JLDP. - Section 3 outlines the Screening process and the findings of the screening assessment for the Deposit JLDP and Focused Changes. - Section 4 summarises the findings of the HRA and sets out the next steps, including consultation arrangements.